rarepng/rview2/README.md

 ## todo
 - shared library/linking build
 - hot reload for shaders
-- integrating slang
+- integrating slang in cmake
+- migrate to sdl3 in place of glfw3
-- attempt hot reload for
+- hot reload for gamestate as shared object